The probabilistic world: Quantum field theory

 the expectation values $\braket{A(t)}$ remain invariant.
 The transformations of $\rho'(t)$ and $\hat{A}(t)$ act locally as similarity transformations, such that the expression for the expectation value $\tr\left\{ \rho'(t) \hat{A}(t) \right\}$ remains invariant.
 This will generalize to other local observables and correlations that we discuss in sect.\,\ref{sec:local_observables_and_non_commuting_operators}.

 The normalization of the step evolution operator and the wave functions is not important in the present context.
 We can perform the transformation \eqref{eq:CB1} analogously for the transfer matrices.
 The matrices $D(t)$ only need to be regular.
 They can be complex.
 In this case also the transformed wave functions, density matrices and transfer matrix are complex.
 For the special case of orthogonal $D(t)$ the conjugate wave function $\bar{q}(t)$ transforms in the same way as $\tilde{q}(t)$.
 For unitary $D(t)$ the transformation of $\bar{q}(t)$ is the same as for $\tilde{q}^*(t)$.
+This appearance of complex quantities is a priori not related to the complex structure discussed in sects.~\ref{sec:complex_structure},~\ref{sec:particles_and_holes}.
+If we have already chosen a complex structure we may restrict the basis transformations to the ones that are compatible with this complex structure.
+They act then on complex wave functions, density matrices, step evolution operators and operators for observables, as familiar from quantum mechanics.

 \paragraph*{Equivalence classes of weight distributions}

 While the partition function is invariant under local similarity transformations, this does not hold for the overall weight distribution $w[n]$.
 In the expression of $w[n]$ in terms of products of transfer matrices by eqs.\,\eqref{eq:TS46}, \eqref{eq:TS47} the similarity transformation introduces factors $D^{-1}_{\tau\sigma}(t) D_{\sigma\rho}(t)$ that are not summed over $\sigma$.
 We can define an equivalence class of weight distributions for which all members can be obtained from each other by local similarity transformations.
 For all members of a given equivalence class all expectation values of local observables are the same.
 Again this will extend to a larger class of observables for which the expectation values can be computed by the ``quantum rule'' \eqref{eq:CW19}, \eqref{eq:DM34}.